Start Playing with Online Piano Lessons Today

 In my final year of undergrad, I got so caught up in hard work that I actually stopped progressing.
 I was learning much slower despite hyperfocusing on my repertoire.
 I developed tendonitis.

 A couple of years post-graduation, I decided that maybe piano wasn’t my path, and I had to be okay with that.
 Piano should just be something I enjoy.
 And bam.
-Just a simple mindset shift to not focusing on these huge goals changed everything for me.
+Just a simple mindset shift to not focusing on enjoyment instead of these huge goals changed everything for me.

 Piano has become play, not hard practice.
 And my technique is so much better; it’s relaxed and easy.
 That’s exactly what it should be.
 No more tendonitis.
 I’ve also developed interest in discovering and playing a lot of different types of music.
 All of these contributed to the sense that I’m progressing faster.
 Even if I’m not, it doesn’t matter as much to me because I’m focused on making music, and that’s what makes me happy.
 I’m very fortunate to get to do that.